intrepidkarthi/softwareengineer/README.md

 # softwareengineer
 This repository contains notes and programs generally not taught as part of Computer Science &amp; Information Technology curriculum.

 The topics here are going to be taught over 50 academic hours.
 The topics covered here are aimed for a full stack developer.
+Majority of the examples demonstrated here are based on Python.

 1. Basic programming
 2. Datastructure and Algorithms - Real time examples and visualisation